-PORTC, PORTD, and PORTE each has two USARTs, while PORTF has one USART only.
-Notation of these peripherals are USARTC0, USARTC1, USARTD0, USARTD1, USARTE0, USARTE1 and USARTF0, respectively.
+PORTC and PORTD each has two USARTs, while PORTE and PORTF each has one USART.
+Notation of these peripherals are USARTC0, USARTC1, USARTD0, USARTD1, USARTE0 and USARTF0, respectively.

-22. IRCOM - IR Communication Module
+23. IRCOM - IR Communication Module

 - Pulse modulation/demodulation for infrared communication

 - Compatible to IrDA 1.4 physical for baud rates up to 115.2 kbps

 - Selectable pulse modulation scheme

 - 3/16 of baud rate period

 - Fixed pulse period, 8-bit programmable

 - Pulse modulation disabled

-- Built in filtering
+- · Built in filtering

-- Can be connected to and used by one USART at the time
+- · Can be connected to and used by one USART at the time

-XMEGA contains an Infrared Communication Module (IRCOM) for IrDA communication with baud rates up to 115.2 kbps.
+XMEGA A3B contains an Infrared Communication Module (IRCOM) for IrDA communication with baud rates up to 115.2 kbps.
 This supports three modulation schemes: 3/16 of baud rate period, fixed programmable pulse time based on the Peripheral Clock speed, or pulse modulation disabled.
 There is one IRCOM available which can be connected to any USART to enable infrared pulse coding/decoding for that USART.

-23. Crypto Engine
+24. Crypto Engine